gtfierro/hod-v1/README.md

         - [ ] ability to select key/value pairs on returned nodes
 - [x] COUNT
     - counts number of resolved tuples
-- [ ] GROUPBY
-    - e.g. for this room, here's all of the VAVs and zones
-    - only if really *really* needed -- can do this after a query anyway

 Tests:
 - [x] full query tests on known dataset